 Money Market Account Defined

-Put simply, a money market account (MMA) is a type of savings account offered by banks, credit unions and other financial institutions.
+Put simply, a money market account (MMA), also called a money market deposit account, is a type of savings account offered by banks, credit unions and other financial institutions.
 This type of account accrues interest on funds you deposit, just like a savings account.
-In fact, most money market accounts have higher interest rates than standard savings accounts.
+In fact, most money market accounts offer higher interest rates than standard savings accounts.

 Money market accounts come with other perks too, though.
-Like a checking account, you can write checks and deposit or withdraw funds with a debit card.
-However, you are limited to only six withdrawals a month by federal regulation.
-If you go over that limit, your bank can close it, levy fees or convert the account to a checking account.
+Like a checking account, you can write checks, make online bill payments and withdraw funds with an ATM card.
+However, you are limited to only six transactions a month by federal regulation (these don’t include ATM withdrawals).
+If you go over that limit, your bank can close the account, levy fees or convert the account to a checking account.

-Money marked accounts essentially offer a combination of features from typical savings and checking accounts through their own hybrid product.
+Money market accounts essentially offer a combination of features from typical savings and checking accounts.
 Some bankers compare it to a high-yield savings account, but it’s really much more.
 Check out how the features stack up with other account types below:

 |Savings Account||Checking Account||Money Market Account|